Qiskit/qiskit-tutorials/README.md

 In this repository, we've put together a collection of Jupyter notebooks aimed at teaching people who want to use the [QISKit SDK](https://github.com/QISKit/qiskit-sdk-py) for writing quantum computing programs and executing them on one of several backends (online quantum processors, online simulators, and local simulators).
 For the online quantum processors, QISKit uses the [QISKit API](https://github.com/QISKit/qiskit-api-py) to connect to the [IBM Q Systems](https://quantumexperience.ng.bluemix.net/qx/experience).

 ## Installation and Setup
-Please refer to this [note](INSTALL.md) for installing and setting up the QISKit SDK and tutorials on your own machine.
+Please refer to this [note](INSTALL.md) (which is created from this [notebook](INSTALL.ipynb)) for installing and setting up the QISKit SDK and tutorials on your own machine.

 You can also run the tutorials on the [IBM Data Science Experience](https://datascience.ibm.com/) following the instructions in this [note](DSX.md), which is created from this [notebook](DSX.ipynb).